Changelog

 Workflow tool-call reliability

-- Workflow tasks use isolated context -- Workflow-dispatched agents no longer inherit full conversation history, which was causing them to reproduce prior tool calls as XML text instead of issuing real API calls.
+- Isolated context for workflow tasks: workflow-dispatched agents no longer inherit full conversation history, which was causing them to reproduce prior tool calls as XML text instead of issuing real API calls.

-- System date injected -- Agents now know today's date instead of using their training data cutoff.
+- Today's date injected: agents now know the actual current date instead of falling back to their training-data cutoff.

 Server v0.20260402.0